nathangthomas/meteor-recipe-book/README.md

 # Welcome to Meteor Recipe Book
 This application was created as an exercise to further explore Meteor, Blaze, and MongoDB.
+You can view a similar repo where I explored using Meteor with React to build a ToDo app [HERE](https://github.com/nathangthomas/meteor-todos)

 ## Table of Contents
 <!--ts-->